pranavnreddy/cse15l-lab-reports/lab-report-1.md

 You'll be asked for your password again, similar to when you logged in using `ssh`.

 The `:~/` part at the end is new.
-The `:` tells the program that you are specifying a remote location (not on your computer) and the `~/` specifies where to put the file.
-In this case it will be located in you home directory.
+The `:` tells the program that you are specifying a remote location (not on your computer) and the `~/` specifies to put the file in you home directory.

 It should look something like this:
 ![scp.png](scp.png)

-Now if you log in again using `ssh`, you'll be able to see that there is a file called `testing_scp.txt` on the server.
+Now if you login to the server again using `ssh`, you'll be able to see that there is a file called `testing_scp.txt` on the server.
+Try it out yourself.

 ## 5. Setting an `ssh` Key
 Entering our password each time we use `ssh` or `scp` is very tedious.
 Luckily, we can avoid having to do this everytime if we use `ssh` keys.
 The idea is that we'll use a program called `ssh-keygen` to create two "keys": a **public key** and a **private key**.
 The public key will go on the server (and any other servers you want to log into) and we'll keep the private key on our machine.
 Now whenever we login, we can use this public-private key pair to login instead of a password.